 7. Do this several times until you have a calming rhythm.

 8. Now add images to your breathing.
-As you breathe in, imagine that the air you're breathing is washing relaxation and calmness throughout your body.
+As you inhale, imagine that the air you're breathing is spreading relaxation and calmness throughout your body.

-9. As you breathe out, imagine that stress and tension are being whooshed away.
+9. As you exhale, imagine that your breath is whooshing away stress and tension.

 10. Try to deep breathe for 10 minutes or until you feel relaxed and less stressed.
 Gradually work your way up to 15-20 minutes.

 If you're frazzled and don't have 10 minutes to de-stress, even a few deep breaths can help.
-Once you've practiced deep breathing a few times, a mini-version of this exercise can help ease tension.
-Just imagine stress being swept away with each breath, and you may calm your anxiety in just a minute or two.
+Once you've practiced it a few times, a mini-version of this exercise can help ease tension.
+Just imagine that each breath is sweeping away stress, and you may calm your anxiety in just a minute or two.

-Try to schedule time for breathing relaxation every day.
-You may want to start your day with it, so you don't forget and so you can start your day stress-free.
-Or you may want to wait until afternoon when the kids are home from school and do it together.
+Try to schedule time for deep breathing every day.
+You may want to start your day with it.
+Or you may want to wait until the afternoon when the kids are home from school and do it together.
 It can help them wash away some of the stress of their day and prepare everyone for a calmer, more relaxing evening.
 Deep breathing before bed can be a soothing part of a bedtime routine.
+Choose a time that works for you and your kids if they are involved.
+Try to keep the same routine on a daily basis to gain the most benefit out of it.

 Once you learn how to deep breathe, you can use it to calm you anywhere.
-When you're sitting at your desk or doing work around the house, be aware of your breathing and let stress fade away.
+When you're sitting at your desk or doing work around the house, be aware of your breathing and the stress you are feeling.
+Remember your deep breathing routine and let the stress fade away.